When implementing technology at your company, sometimes less is more.

 You may not have even realized the many ways tech clutter has negatively impacted your company’s overall productivity — and perhaps more important: the peace-of-mind of your employees.

-Our stack is always evolving and never perfect, but we’ve made excellent progress over the last 12 months.
+Our stack is always evolving and never perfect, but we’ve made excellent progress over the last couple of years.

 Stuart started his first business 13 years ago and has had many successful ventures, including Paycycle, founded in 2009, which he sold to Xero in 2011.
 He then built the global Xero Payroll team that delivers payroll software across the US, AU, UK and NZ markets.
 In 2015, Stuart co-founded Karbon, and served as CEO until 2023.
 He remains an advisor, board member, and investor.